okto-gmbh/eslint-config/README.md

 ## VSCode integration

-For automatic code formatting on save, install the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+For automatic code formatting on save, install the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and the [stylelint]() config.
 Prettier will also run through eslint, so you don't need to install the Prettier extension.

 To recommend the extension in your repository create a `.vscode/extensions.json` with the following content: